QuickBooks for Small Business Review

 Cons

-If you’d like to explore other bookkeeping and accounting options outside of QuickBooks for small business, here are a few of our top picks for best accounting software options for small businesses.
+If you’d like to explore other bookkeeping and accounting options outside of QuickBooks for small business, here are a few of our top picks.

 FreshBooks

 Like QuickBooks, FreshBooks also offers an online version that you can log into remotely.
-The platform offers basic accounting tools, like invoicing, payments, time tracking, and proposal creation.
+Offers basic accounting tools, like invoicing, payments, time tracking, and proposal creation.
 Pricing is based on the number of billable clients rather than the number of users.

 TurboTax